 We use a VAR model of the Chilean economy that contains 12 equations corresponding to each of the variables described above.
 To achieve identification of the structural parameters we follow the popular and straightforward approach known as Choleski decomposition.
 However, we depart from this traditional VAR approach by imposing block exogeneity restrictions consistent with the fact that the Chilean economy is a small open economy, meaning that domestically determined variables cannot affect the international block.
 Indeed, this approach-which let us to reduce the overall number of parameters estimated for most equations-together with our relatively large annual sample, enable us to estimate a VAR with such a large number of endogenous variables.
-Moreover, the dynamic structure of this model based on annual frequency data is adequately handled by including only one lag.14 The block exogeneity approach for small open economies was an extension firstly used by Cushman and Zha (1997) for the Canadian economy.
+Moreover, the dynamic structure of this model based on annual frequency data is adequately handled by including only one lag.14 The block exogeneity approach for small open economy.
 More lately, Dungey and Pagan (2000), Hoffmaister and Roldós (2001), and Buckle et. al. (2002) used such an approach in applications to Australia, Brazil and Korea, and New Zealand, respectively.

-Thus, the equations in our model are arranged in a way that takes into account the fact that a Choleski decomposition identification scheme depends theoretically on the order of the equations, with the lag structure of the model consistent with the small open economy case.
-15 Table 4 summarizes the order of the equations and the lag structure of the model.
+Thus, the equations in our model are arranged in a way that takes into account the fact that a Choleski decomposition identification scheme depends theoretically on the order of the equations, with the lag structure of the model consistent with the small open economy case.15 Table 4 summarizes the order of the equations and the lag structure of the model.

 Note first that most of the equations of variables pertaining to the international block precede the equations of variables pertaining to the domestic block.
 Thus, the first three international variables-external demand conditions, foreign interest rate, and uncertainty in international financial markets-are completely exogenous to the other variables included in the model but are interrelated among each other.
-That differs from the case of the terms of trade, which is affected (only) by the previous three variables but does not affect them.
-However, the last variable of the international block, net capital inflows to the Chilean economy, features no lag restrictions, since it could be potentially affected by all the variables included in the model, and it is allowed to be contemporaneously affected by the four international variables that precede it in terms of the order of the equations.
-The lag structure of the equation associated to a measure of trade openness, a medium-term oriented domestic policy decision, only depends on the lag for itself.
-The international block is international variables that precede it in terms of the order of the equations.
+That differs from the case of the terms of trade, which is affected (only) by the previous three variables but does not affect them.16 However, the last variable of the international block, net capital inflows to the Chilean economy, features no lag restrictions, since it could be potentially affected by all the variables included in the model, and it is allowed to be contemporaneously affected by the four international variables that precede it in terms of the order of the equations.
+The lag